nautobot/nautobot/nautobot/docs/development/index.md

 #### Launch of Maintenance Release Schedule (as an Example)

 At the time of this writing we are in the active development of Nautobot 1.5.
 This will be our last minor release of the v1 series of releases and therefore become our first "Long Term Maintenance" (LTM) release of Nautobot.
-We will be actively apply the normal category of bug fixes (including UI tweaks, display bugs, etc.) until the release of Nautobot 2.0.
+We will be actively applying the normal category of bug fixes (including UI tweaks, display bugs, etc.) to this release train until the release of Nautobot 2.0.

 Once we launch Nautobot 2.0, 1.5 will go into maintenance mode and be considered LTM, continuing to receive data loss and CVE-related fixes.
 At that time we will encourage users to migrate to v2 as they are ready.
 Nautobot 1.5 will continue to receive such fixes until the release of Nautobot 2.3, where we will end the maintenance of Nautobot 1.5 and it will formally become "End of Life" (EOL).
 Nautobot 2.3 will then become the LTM release until Nautobot 3.3 is published the following year.